vistorian/vistorian.github.io/index.md

 We provide [detailed tutorials](gettingstarted.html) as well as a [live workshops](tutorials.html).

+## Join

+* Join our mailing list: [vistorian@googlegroups.com](https://groups.google.com/forum/#!forum/vistorian/join).
+* The Vistorian is open source.
+Get in touch with us if you are interested in contributing.

 <br/>
 ## Cite The Vistorian
 `Benjamin Bach, Nathalie Henry Riche, Roland Fernandez, Emmanoulis Giannisakis, Bongshin Lee, Jean-Daniel Fekete.
 NetworkCube: Bringing Dynamic Network Visualizations to Domain Scientists.
 Posters of the Conference on Information Visualization (InfoVis), Oct 2015, Chicago, United States.
 2015.`